Home > Volunteer

 Who Can Volunteer?

 Everyone is welcome—kids, adults, grandparents, schools, corporate groups and more—to join us in supporting our mission.
-Children ages 5 to 15 can help sort and pack food bags with an adult, and teens ages 16-17 can volunteer on their own with a signed waiver from a parent or guardian.
+Children ages 5 to 15 can volunteer at emergency food bag shifts, and teens ages 16-17 can volunteer on their own at any shift with a signed waiver from a parent or guardian.

 We are currently unable to accommodate court appointed service.